comharris/readme/docs/calendar.md

 ### Advisers

-CEO meets regularly with advisers (See bios and contacts in [access-controlled database](https://airtable.com/shresRqSDFcqCN6lz))
+CEO meets regularly with advisers (See bios and contacts in [access-controlled database](https://airtable.com/shresRqSDFcqCN6lz)).

+**Note**: Any requests to advisers other than calendaring should include me on CC.

 ### Scheduling